tischda/gotimer/README.md

 Data is the number of nanoseconds elapsed since January 1, 1970 UTC.

-### Compile
+### Install

-Tested with GO 1.4.2.
 There are no dependencies.

 ~~~
-go build
+go get github.com/tischda/timer
 ~~~

 ### Usage